bsherin/tactic/docs/Getting-Started.rst

 After you log in, you'll be taken automatically to the resource management page.
 To get started using tactic, you need to load in some data.
 Your libary should already have some collections loaded.
-To view one of these collections, select it in the list and click the blue :guilabel:`view` button.
-(You can also double_click directly on the item.)
+To view one of these collections, select it in the list and click the :guilabel:`open` button.
+(You can also double_click directly on the item or press the space bar.)
 A new web browser tab should open and you should see a table (or freeform document) with your data.